grantj-re3/FlindersDSpace-misc/README.md

 - *user_subscription_info.sh* extracts DSpace subscription info including:
   * email address of eperson
   * whether the eperson can login
-  * handle of the collection (because collections can have identical names and the eperson subscription list in the GUI does not distinguish between them)
   * handle of the collection (because the eperson subscription-list in the GUI does not distinguish between collections with identical names)